genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-samples-spreadsheet.md

 ![57ImportData.png](doc-odm-user-guide/images/57ImportData.png)
 <figcaption>Import experimental data linked to your study by clicking on the <strong>Add data</strong> button, then selecting <strong>Data class</strong> to choose the type of data to import.
 If the type of data is not listed, select the <strong>Other</strong> option</figcaption>

 * Click "Next."
-This will open a window where you can select a file containing experimental data from your local computer or a cloud-based storage system (such as AWS).
+This will open a window where you can select a file containing experimental data from your local computer or external storage.

 ![58ImportData2.png](doc-odm-user-guide/images/58ImportData2.png)
 <figcaption>Select the source for the experimental data.
 Experimental data can be imported from your local computer or a cloud-based storage system (such as AWS)</figcaption>